Open to Opportunities · Chicago, IL

 Chapter 3

-At Ace Computers I built a product division from scratch and commercialized GenAI and ML platforms across SaaS and on-premise delivery models for DoD agencies and Fortune 500 clients.
-Navigated FedRAMP, TAA compliance, and GSA Schedule positioning while shipping real AI products.
-This is where everything came together: engineering discipline, enterprise scale, and the ability to move in regulated environments where getting it wrong is not an option.
+At Ace Computers I built a product division from scratch and commercialized GenAI and ML platforms across SaaS and on-premise delivery for DoD agencies and Fortune 500 clients.
+Navigated FedRAMP, TAA, and GSA Schedule positioning, the kind of compliance and regulatory rigor most teams treat as an afterthought and I treat as a feature.
+This is where engineering discipline, enterprise scale, and regulated delivery all came together.

 What You Won't Find on My Resume